 Urban tells his clients that FIRE has “ominously” warned of future lawsuits.
 Given the consistent clarity of the legal precedent with regard to the First Amendment obligations of public colleges and universities—precedent dating back more than two decades—we think administrators have had plenty of fair warning.
 It’s long past time for public institutions to honor their legal and moral obligations to comply with the First Amendment.
 And as Urban warns, institutions that fail to do so may soon face a lawsuit.

-Schools: Georgetown College Modesto Junior College University of Florida Cases: FIRE’s Stand Up For Speech Litigation Project Modesto Junior College: Students Barred from Distributing Constitutions on Constitution Day
+Schools: University of Florida Georgetown College Modesto Junior College Cases: FIRE’s Stand Up For Speech Litigation Project Modesto Junior College: Students Barred from Distributing Constitutions on Constitution Day